-Report of Incident involving Physical Restraint or Reasonable Force Associated with Serious Incidents

-Date/Time/Location Name and d.o.b. of child needing to be restrained Other pupils involved Witnesses Reason force was necessary - tick as requi Defence/self-defence Immediate or imminent risk of injury to another child Immediate or imminent risk of injury to themselves Immediate or imminent risk of injury to an adult Immediate risk of significant damage to There was clearly no alternative which would work in the circumstances property - including serious vandalism Other (explain) would work in the circumstances Type of force used Physically interposing between children Blocking child's path Holding/restraining - give description of restraint In extreme danger- pushing or pulling Leading a child by the hand Shepherding a pupil away by placing a hand in the centre of the back Other: (explain) 1.00.70 Description of incident (how it began and progressed, steps taken to defuse or calm the situation, degree of force used, how it was applied and for how long) Draw maps as required. continue on back
+Report of Incident involving Physical Restraint or Reasonable Force Associated with Serious Incidents Date/Time/Location Name and d.o.b. of child needing to be restrained Other pupils involved Witnesses Reason force was necessary - tick as required Defence/self-defence Immediate or imminent risk of injury to another child Immediate or imminent risk of injury to themselves Immediate or imminent risk of injury to an adult Immediate risk of significant damage to property - including serious vandalism There was clearly no alternative which would work in the circumstances Type of force used Physically interposing between children Blocking child's path Holding/restraining - give description of restraint In extreme danger- pushing or pulling Leading a child by the hand Shepherding a pupil away by placing a hand in the centre of the back Other: (explain) Description of incident (how it began and progressed, sused, how it was applied and for how long) Draw map steps taken to defuse or calm the situation, degree of force s as required. acce, is the applied and is not ising, braw map

-A 1 '1 '1 '
+continue on back

+Child's vacanamas (surtages)

 Child's response/outcome

-•

 Details of any injury or damage to property

-Details of any injury of damage to property
+betains of any injury of damage to property

 Any other consequences?

-,

-A 1 1141 1 4

 Any additional notes

-Signed: Date:
+Date:

-i Siuriea: Date.

-- 5 Dato.

-3 Dato.